 Long-haul aircraft concepts are designed and assessed in EXACT2 and will be published soon.

-A technology readiness level (TRL) of 4 is achieved for most components and disciplines.
+A technology readiness level (TRL) of 4 will be achieved for most components and disciplines.

-Due to the long time horizon of up to 2070 , the new technologies and the wide range of the overall system, the economic and ecological final results include several uncertainties .
-The goal in EXACT2 is to quantify these to enable sophisticated decision making processes.
+Due to the long time horizon of up to 2070, the new technologies and the wide range of the overall system, the economic and ecological final results include several uncertainties.
+The goal within the second EXACT project is to quantify these, so sophisticated decision making processes will be enabled.